 A broken paw or leg is a serious injury that needs immediate veterinary care.
 You may need to muzzle your pet prior to handling or transportation.
 Wrap the pet in a blanket or towel and seek medical attention immediately.

 A lowered body temperature, pale gums, general weakness and cold paws are some common signs of shock.
-Causes range from serious illness to blood loss, hypoglycemia, severe diarrhea and poisoning.
+Causes range from serious illness toblood loss, hypoglycemia, severe diarrhea and poisoning.
 Keep the pet warm and seek medical attention immediately.

-Payment is due at the time of service.
+Full payment is due at the time of service.

 If you do not have funds available, ask friends or family.

-We use a 3rd party payment plan.
-You may apply online or by phone with Carecredit.com.
+You can also try our 3rd party payment provider.
+Apply online or by phone: Carecredit.com.
 Their 800 number: 800.365.8295.